virtimus/GoxTradingBot/README.md

 2. Configure background.js according to above specs
 3. Run Chrome and goto "chrome://extensions/" url
 4. Click on "Read extension without package" and choose Your local folder

+Changes:
+---

+0.2.0.2
+- added chart with trends (a link from popup near balance)
+- added **hrInterval**
+- option to bid with last price rather than market price ()
+- different thresholds buy/sell
+- other minor fixes